North Garnerville Elementary School, Garnerville, NY

-The dog worked its way along a fence bordering the southern end of the school’s massive property and just as we reached the bottom of the hill I looked up and too my left and notice a large object heading south at low altitude.
+Brandy worked her way along a fence bordering the southern end of the school’s massive property and just as we reached the bottom of the hill I looked left and noticed a large, brightly-lit object heading south at low altitude.

 The craft emitted no sound and paused directly above the school at a height of about 2,000 feet.

 I’ve always been a bit of an aircraft geek and consider myself fairly knowledgeable about commercial and military aircraft.
 As the object hung, soundless and motionless in the sky, my first thought led me to consider a massive blimp.
-But blimps produce distinct sounds from their fans and since this object remained stationary, the fans would’ve been humming along pretty loudly in order to keep it so firmly in place.
+But blimp fans produce distinct sounds and since this object remained stationary, the fans would’ve been humming along pretty loudly during station-keeping.

-At this stage, my girlfriend and I took a seat on a hill and waited to see what would happen next.
+At this stage, my girlfriend and I took a seat on a hill and waited.

 At this point, we considered the show over, so we collected the dog and started to walk up the hill toward Central Highway.
 My eyes remained fixed on the craft as we walked.
 Near the top of the hill, I noticed the craft continued moving north at a speed of about 120 knots — landing approach speed for a normal commercial aircraft.
 But from my current point of view, I could noticed the craft was indeed massive with a wing span probably double that of a 747.